How does hearing loss affect speech and language development?

 Autosomal dominant hearing loss

 According to the American Speech-Language-Hearing Association, autosomal dominant hearing impairment contributes to around 15% of all hereditary hearing disorders.
 Hearing loss occurs when one parent carries a dominant gene for hearing problems and passes it on to their kid.
-In most cases, the responsible parent may not have the hearing disorders but often exhibit other symptoms of the genetic syndrome.
+In most cases, the responsible parent may not have hearing loss but often exhibit other symptoms of the genetic syndrome.

 Congenital cytomegalovirus infection in pregnancy

-Congenital cytomegalovirus infection, known as CMV, is an infection during pregnancy that can cause blindness or hearing disorders in the infant.
+Congenital cytomegalovirus infection, known as CMV, is an infection during pregnancy that can cause blindness or hearing loss in the infant.
 CMV is a viral disease in the herpes family that causes chickenpox and cold sores.
 Infections with CMV are prevalent in young children.
-These infections can be risky during pregnancy since they can create issues for unborn infants such as hearing disorders, learning challenges, vision impairment or blindness, and epilepsy.
+These infections can be risky during pregnancy since they can create issues for unborn infants such as hearing loss, learning challenges, vision impairment or blindness, and epilepsy.
 When the expectant mother has never been infected with CMV, the infection is dangerous to the infant.
 It is not always easy to prevent a CMV infection, but you may lower your risk by:

-• Cleaning your hands regularly with hot water and soap, especially after changing the nappies or working at a daycare or nursery center
+- Cleaning your hands regularly with hot water and soap, especially after changing the nappies or working at a daycare or nursery center

-• Avoid kissing newborns on their faces; instead, you can hug them or kiss them on their heads.
+- Avoid kissing newborns on their faces; instead, you can hug them or kiss them on their heads.

-• Avoiding sharing cutlery or food with the newborns
+- Avoiding sharing cutlery or food with the newborns

 Doing this is crucial, especially if your job involves connecting with toddlers.
 In these cases, you will need a blood test to ensure you are not infected with CMV.